 Abattoirs and markets

 The Livestock Auctioneers’ Association (LAA) is the trade organisation for livestock markets.
-The LAA is in regular dialogue with Government and monitoring the situation closely.
+LAA is in regular dialogue with government and monitoring the situation closely.

-At present, there is no pressure on lead times being reported, but keep in contact with your market if you have stock to sell currently or within the next few weeks.
+At present, there is no pressure on lead times being reported, but keep in contact with your market to keep updated on the situation.

-Further information will be available directly from your local market or from the LAA website: https://www.laa.co.uk/
+Further information will be available directly from your local market or from LAA website: https://www.laa.co.uk/